infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Gcat** a stealthy Python based backdoor that uses Gmail as a command and control server. https://github.com/byt3bl33d3r/gcat
 * **TrevorC2** is a legitimate website (browsable) that tunnels client/server communications for covert command execution. https://github.com/trustedsec/trevorc2
 * **Merlin** is a cross-platform post-exploitation HTTP/2 Command & Control server and agent written in golang. https://github.com/Ne0nd0g/merlin
+* Quasar is a fast and light-weight remote administration tool coded in C#.
+Providing high stability and an easy-to-use user interface, Quasar is the perfect remote administration solution for you. https://github.com/quasar/QuasarRAT

 ### Staging
 * **Red Baron** is a set of modules and custom/third-party providers for Terraform which tries to automate creating resilient, disposable, secure and agile infrastructure for Red Teams. https://github.com/Coalfire-Research/Red-Baron